 Diagnosing hyperhidrosis

-Sweating is a normal bodily function that helps regulate your body’s temperature.
-Typically, sweat is stimulated by high temperatures, exercise, emotions, stress, and certain foods.
-Some people may sweat more than others.
-Sometimes, sweat can also be triggered by medical conditions and hormonal fluctuations associated with menopause or certain illnesses.
+Sweating is a normal bodily function that helps regulate body temperature.
+It is commonly triggered by heat, exercise, emotions, stress, or certain foods.
+Some individuals may sweat more than others.
+In some cases, sweating can also be associated with medical conditions or hormonal changes such as menopause.

-If you are concerned about excess sweating, it may be beneficial to take certain steps to help minimise sweating, such as:
+If you are concerned about excess sweating, some general measures that may help include:

 • Wearing breathable fabrics